 Mark Butcher played a dazzling inning against Australia at the Oval.
 England left-hand batsman Mark Butcher came back from near nothingness to cement his place.
-This was a rare feat in cricket history as he scored an unbeaten 173 to inspire England to a remarkable victory over Australia at Headingly Leeds on 20 August 2001.
+This was a rare feat in cricket history, as he scored an unbeaten 173 to inspire England to a remarkable victory over Australia at Headingley, Leeds, on August 20, 2001.

-The England side was completely out-classed in the previous three matches, chased down a daunting victory target of 315 runs against potent Australian attack.
-In 1997, this was the second-highest total ever achieved by England side to win a Test, as they clinched victory by six wickets.
+The England side was completely outclassed in the previous three matches and chased down a daunting victory target of 315 runs against a potent Australian attack.
+This was the second-highest score England had ever made in a Test match, which they won by six wickets in 1997.

-Mark Butcher, who shared a 181-run stand with skipper Nasser Hussain for the third wicket before putting on 75 with Mark Ramprakash for the fourth, dashed from the field in delight after his best Test score.
-Australia had made a bold decision to of second innings declaration a bit early.
+Mark Butcher, who shared an 181-run stand with skipper Nasser Hussain for the third wicket before putting on 75 with Mark Ramprakash for the fourth, dashed from the field in delight after his best Test score.
+Australia had made a bold decision to second the innings declaration a bit early.

-The previous evening to try and keep alive their dream of only the second 5-0 whitewash in Ashes history, we’re left wondering what might have been after reducing England to 33 for two earlier in the day.
-The belligerent Mark Butcher only recalled for the series after a series of injuries to first-choice players, single-handedly taken to pieces the world’s most fearsome pace attack.
+The previous evening, to try and keep alive their dream of only the second 5-0 whitewash in Ashes history, we’re left wondering what might have been after reducing England to 33 for two earlier in the day.
+The belligerent Mark Butcher was only recalled for the series after a series of injuries to first-choice players, single-handedly taking to pieces the world’s most fearsome pace attack.

-Mark Butcher was favoring lavish square-cuts and front-foot drives to both sides of the wicket.
-Mark Butcher, who even considering retiring from the game, and Usman Afzaal ended the game in a flurry of boundaries, The pair scored 19 off a Jason Gillespie over before Butcher, suitably, ended the game with a square drive off Shane Warne.
+Mark Butcher was favoring lavish square cuts and front-foot drives to both sides of the wicket.
+Mark Butcher, who even considered retiring from the game, and Usman Afzaal ended the game in a flurry of boundaries.
+The pair scored 19 off a Jason Gillespie over before Butcher, suitably, ended the game with a square drive off Shane Warne.

-In all, Butcher batted for five-and-a-quarter hours, hitting majestic 23 boundaries and a six just before the close off Jason Gillespie.
-In this innings, he faced 227 deliveries and was given just one major reprieve when he almost got himself run out.
-England Captain Nasir Hussain back following an injury-plagued season, helped Butcher savage the attack as 114 runs came in the first session of the fifth day and 104 in the second.
+In all, Butcher batted for five-and-a-quarter hours, hitting majestic 23 boundaries and a six just before the close of Jason Gillespie.
+In this inning, he faced 227 deliveries and was given just one major reprieve when he almost got himself run out.
+England captain Nasir Hussain, back following an injury-plagued season, helped Butcher savage the attack as 114 runs came in the first session of the fifth day and 104 in the second.

-The Tasmanian right-hander, averaging less than eight in his last 10 innings, survived a third-ball scare before handling England’s all-seam attack a harsh lesson.
-Ponting was to end with dismissed in the final hour’s play, gloving behind an Alex Tudor lifting ball after facing 154 balls.
-Australian side recovered from 42 for two to close on 288 for four.
+The Tasmanian right-hander, averaging less than eight in his last 10 innings, survived a third-ball scare before handling England’s all-seam attack.
+Ponting was to end with dismissal in the final hour’s play, gloving behind an Alex Tudor lifting ball after facing 154 balls.
+The Australian side recovered from 42 for two to close at 288 for four.

-Incredibly, the tourist was seeking to go 4-0 up in the five-match series, scored their total despite the whole of the first session being washed out by rain.
+Incredibly, the tourists were seeking to go 4-0 up in the five-match series, scoring their total despite the whole of the first session being washed out by rain.
 Waugh, while short of his stylish best, made 72.
-His 221-run partnership for the third wicket with Ricky Ponting came from just 46 over’s at almost five runs an over.
+His 221-run partnership for the third wicket with Ricky Ponting came from just 46 overs at almost five runs an over.

-England captains Hussain more than played his part in a spirited rearguard action as the Australia attack was given a rare workout on the second day.
-When bad light forced close England was 155 for two in reply to Australia’s 447 with Hussain 45 not out and Butcher 47 not out.
+England captain Hussain more than played his part in spirited rearguard action as the Australia attack was given a rare workout on the second day.
+When bad light forced close, England was 155 for two in reply to Australia’s 447, with Hussain 45 not out and Butcher 47 not out.

-The right-hander 97 not out at lunch, brought up his hundred with an expert square-cut four off recalled left-arm fast bowler Alan Mullally.
-In all he faced 135 balls including 17 fours, before he was the last man out, advancing down the wicket only to be caught by wicket-keeper Alec Stewart after Atherton at first slip dropped the chance.
+The right-hander, 97, not out at lunch, brought up his hundred with an expert square-cut four off recalled left-arm fast bowler Alan Mullally.
+In all, he faced 135 balls, including 17 fours, before he was the last man out, advancing down the wicket only to be caught by wicketkeeper Alec Stewartafter Atherton’s first slip dropped the chance.

 That unusual dismissal gave Darren Gough his fifth wicket of the innings.
-But he conceded 103 in the process while new-ball partner Andrew Craddick’s three wickets cost an even more expensive 143 runs.
-Just about the only thing, Martyn did not do well as shepherd the tail.
+But he conceded 103 in the process, while new-ball partner Andrew Craddick’s three wickets cost an even more expensive 143 runs.
+Just about the only thing Martyn did not do well was shepherd the tail.
 Australia was 408 for six at lunch but lost their last five wickets for 51 runs in 58 balls.

-England wicketkeeper Alec Stewart scored an elegant 76 not out after an amusing inning including England’s most memorable shot of the series.
-Whereas Glen McGrath recorded his 5th five-wicket haul in Tests against England, taking his career haul to 350 wickets.
-The lengthy pace bowler, barely straying offline or length all day, finished with remarkable 7 for 76, including three of the top four batsmen.
+England wicketkeeper Alec Stewart scored an elegant 76 not out after an amusing inning, including England’s most memorable shot of the series.
+Whereas Glen McGrath recorded his fifth five-wicket haul in Tests against England, taking his career haul to 350 wickets.
+The lengthy pace bowler, barely straying offline or length all day, finished with a remarkable 7 for 76, including three of the top four batsmen.

 The home side had held their own for most of a topsy-turvy day, which included an hour and 40 minutes lost to bad light and rain in the afternoon, after resuming on 155 for two.
-When wicketkeeper Adam Gilchrist gambled on another England collapse by setting the home side 315 to win as visitors remained firmly on course for an Ashes whitewash.
+When wicketkeeper Adam Gilchrist gambled on another England collapse by setting the home side 315 to win, the visitors remained firmly on course for an Ashes whitewash.

-The Australian captain threw down the gauntlet in a disappointment after than four hours were lost to rain on the fourth day, with only 25 over’s bowled.
+The Australian captain threw down the gauntlet in disappointment after four hours of rain on the fourth day, with only 25 overs bowled.
 However, England, needing to score at around three an over when they started their second innings, reached four without loss before bad light forced an early close.
-This was a memorable match-winning inning ever seen in England.
+This was the most memorable match-winning inning ever seen in England.
 Mark Butcher will remain proud of his personal best for the rest of his life.
-See full scorecard on Cricinfo
+See the full scorecard on Cricinfo.